Asking for Permission ESL Games, Activities and Worksheets

 Perfect Partners

-ESL Asking Permission Activity - Speaking: Asking and Answering Questions from Prompts, Communicative Practice - Pre-intermediate (A2) - 30 minutes
+ESL Asking for Permission Activity - Speaking: Asking and Answering Questions from Prompts, Communicative Practice - Pre-intermediate (A2) - 25 minutes

-In this communicative asking permission speaking activity, students practice asking, giving and refusing permission.
-Students imagine that they are going to try to find their perfect partner by asking and giving permission for the things on their card.
+In this communicative asking for permission activity, students practice asking for, giving and refusing permission.
+Students imagine that they are going to try to find their perfect partner by asking, giving and refusing permission for the things on their card.
 If they find someone who asks or gives permission for all four items on their card, they have found their perfect partner.
-All the students with card A sit down.
-Their task is to give and refuse permission.
+The students with card A sit down.
+Their task is to give or refuse permission.
 If a student asks permission for an item on their card, they give it.
-If a student asks permission for something that is not on their card, they refuse and give a reason.
-The students with card B circulate and ask the students sitting down permission for the things shown on their card, e.g. 'Can I borrow a pen?'
+If a student asks permission for something that isn't on their card, they refuse permission and give a reason.
+The students with card B go around asking the students sitting down permission for the things shown on their card, e.g. 'Can I borrow a pen?'
 If a student gets permission for all four things on their card, they have found their perfect partner and sit down with them.
-If a student is refused permission for anything on their card, they must move on and speak to another student.
-When everyone has found their partner, students swap roles to give them practice at using all the language.
+If a student is refused permission for anything on their card, they move on and speak to another student.
+When everyone has found their partner, students swap roles to give them practice using all the language.

 Perfect Partners Preview